Wei-1/Density-Peak-Cluster/README.md

 # ARodCluster
-This project is the realization of the fast clustering method proposed by Alex Rodriquiz.
+This project is the realization of the fast clustering method proposed by Alex Rodriguez.
+Science 2014

 ## Note
 The method is implemented by a n*n distance matrix, which is fast but will cause some memory problem if the amount of data is too big.